 Law + Finance

 Claudio Rojas is Managing Director at Hurt Capital, a founder-centric investment and venture capital platform that invests in growth stage companies and early-stage funds with an emphasis on fintech, artificial intelligence, and next-generation technologies.

 For almost a decade, Claudio has established a track record in identifying world-class companies, investing during periods of uncertainty, and successfully holding for the long term.
 A forthcoming manuscript featured by the University of Oxford – Eclipse of the Public Corporation Revisited: Concentrated Equity Ownership Theory – reveals the economic basis of his extraordinary investment performance.

-Claudio is a director, board member and advisor of several prominent organizations, including the Canada Fintech Forum, Holt Fintech Accelerator, Institute for Founder Centric Studies, and Canadian Dream Summit – an innovation conference that welcomes world-class speakers and attendees focused on building powerful companies with global reach.
+Claudio is a director, board member and advisor of several prominent organizations, including the Canada Fintech Forum, Holt Fintech Accelerator, Institute for Founder Centric Studies, and Canadian Dream Summit – a tech conference that welcomes world-class speakers and attendees focused on building powerful companies with global reach.
 He brings an exceptionally long-term entrepreneurial mindset to investments and is a thought-leader on founder-run companies, artificial intelligence & blockchain integrations in financial services, and mass-market adoption of consumer-oriented technology.

 Claudio holds a JD from Western University, MBA from the Ivey Business School, has achieved all three levels of the CFA examinations, is a practitioner member of the European Corporate Governance Institute, and is a lawyer member of the Bar of Ontario, Canada.

 Keynote at Western University